 How Supplied/Storage and Handling

-Exemestane Tablets are white to off-white, round compound cup tablet with “25” on one side and plain on the reverse.
-Exemestane Tablets are packaged in HDPE bottles with a child-resistant screw cap, supplied in packs of 30 tablets.
+Exemestane Tablets are round, biconvex, off-white to slightly greyish sugar-coated tablets, about 6 mm diameter, printed with numbers 2858 on one side in black ink.
+Each tablet contains 25 mg of exemestane.
+EXEMESTANE is packaged in HDPE bottles with a child-resistant screw cap, supplied in packs of 30 tablets.

 Patient Counseling Information